 The Tower Crane written exam consists of a single examination in Tower Crane operation.
-This examination has 55 multiple-choice questions, six (6) of which are load chart questions.
+This examination has 55 multiple-choice questions, six of which are load chart questions.
 Candidates are allowed 60 minutes to complete the exam.
-Candidates meeting eligibility requirements may take the written and practical examinations in any order.
+Candidates meeting eligibility requirements may take the written and practical examinations in either order.

 CCO PRACTICAL EXAMINATIONS

-The CCO Practical Examination demonstrating crane operator proficiency may be taken on the following crane types:
+The CCO Tower Crane Practical Examination demonstrating crane operator proficiency may be taken on the following crane types:

 CCO CERTIFICATION TIME FRAMES

 Candidates must pass both Written and Practical Examinations to be certified for a five-year period.
 The Written and Practical Exams may be taken in either order.
 Candidates have 12 months from the time they pass their first Written or Practical Exam for each crane type in which to pass the corresponding (Written or Practical) Exam.

 Any tests passed within a 12-month period count towards certification.
 For example, a candidate who fails the Tower Crane Operator Written Exam in January 2011 but passes the Tower Crane Operator Practical Exam in June 2011 has until May 2012 to retake and pass the Tower Crane Operator Written Exam.